JeroenTUDelft/JeroenTUDelft.github.io/webpages/configuring.md

 ### Final Bubble diagram

 To make even more use of the bubble diagram concept, we used a Houdini-script to illustrate how the different fucntions would be distributed through the building.
 In this script every function gets assigned to a point in a circle.
 This point gets weighted according to the amount of space it takes up in the building and the importance of the function itself.
 This importance is a quantified value.
 You could see it as an average per column from figure 6 on the planning page.
 The Houdini-script than calculates the exact and most efficient position for every function, and by how much every function needs to "stick" to another function.
-The workflow for this proces is diplayed in the flowchart below
+The workflow for this proces is diplayed in the flowchart below.

 ![flowchart bubblediagram](https://github.com/user-attachments/assets/2c2eaa98-2ab9-4ecc-b8a9-6b7dfdf78b96)